GETTING YOUR HAWAI‘I MARRIAGE LICENSE

 Prior to your wedding date, we will:

-• Schedule your marriage license appointment
+• Coordinate your marriage license appointment

-Hawaii’s Marriage License Process
+Hawai‘i’s Marriage License Process

-Is There A Cost To Apply?
+Is There a Cost to Apply?

 For A Marriage License Appointment, Call:

-• Delfin, Rose (Hilo, Hawaii): 808-640-6179
+• Delfin, Rose Hilo 808-640-6179

-• Kuawahara, Letisha (Hilo, Hawaii): 808-974-6008
+• Kuwahara, Letisha Hilo 808-974-6008

 Apostilles